SilenZcience/cat_win/ARGUMENTS.md

 When using this Parameter it is possible to provide URLs as Arguments.
 Should an URL not have a scheme (http(s):// or fttp(s):// ...) the default scheme (https://) is being used.
 Provided URLs are simply curl'd and handled as its own File.
-When not providing a raw Data URL the content will include the HTML Elements.
+When not providing a raw Data URL the Content will include the HTML Elements.

 ```console
 > catw -U https://github.com/SilenZcience/cat_win > cat.html